 There is no such thing as negative feedback!

 Everybody is entitled to feedback!
 Both positive and negative feedback.
 But is there really something like negative feedback?
 Some tips on how to deal with ‘negative’ feedback:

-Don’t consider ‘negative’ feedback as criticism but as an advice that may help you in the long run.
+Don’t consider ‘negative’ feedback as criticism but as advice that may help you in the long run.
 Although the initial message (you have not gotten the job) can be negative, the explanation does not necessarily need to be so.

-Don’t blame the recruiter!
+Don’t blame the messenger!

 ‘Negative’ feedback is no reason to become angry with anyone.
 Not with the recruiter and not with yourself.
 Applications are not about you!
 The job interview is used to find the most suitable candidate for a particular job.
 If this is you, then that’s a bonus!

 Maybe this time another candidate was slightly a better fit.
 Try to accept this and appreciate the arguments and tips the recruiter gave you.
 Consider this as free advice.
 It will make you stronger if you put it to good use.